 You’ll also want to make sure that the crate is located in the right area of your home.
-You’ll want to put it somewhere out of the way so that your puppy can retreat to his quiet place if necessary.
+Put it somewhere out of the way so your puppy can retreat to his quiet place if necessary.
 However, you don’t want to isolate him either, so choose an area where he can still see you and your family.

 Some owners begin introducing the crate by feeding their puppy treats or meals inside it.
-A long-lasting edible chew or a favorite chew toy will also help the puppy get used to spending time inside the crate while also enjoying a fun activity.
+A long-lasting edible chew or a favorite chew toy in the crate will also help the puppy get used to spending time inside the crate while enjoying a fun activity.

 When you’re able to supervise your puppy, leave the crate door open so that he has the option to go in if he feels like it.
-If you’re only crating your puppy when you leave, he’ll begin to associate the crate with a negative experience.
+If you’re only crating your puppy when you leave the house, he’ll begin to associate the crate with a negative experience.

 You can also practice by crating your puppy when you’re home but unable to supervise him.
 Put him in the crate for a few minutes while you clean the house or check your email and release him when you’re able to keep an eye on him.

-It’s best to slowly increase the amount of time spent in the crate, rather than leaving your puppy in it for long periods right away.
-Begin by leaving him inside for a minute or two at a time and build up the duration over time.
+It’s best to slowly increase the amount of time spent in the crate, rather than leaving your puppy in the crate all day right off of the bat.
+Begin by leaving him inside for a minute or two at a time and gradually build up the duration.

 Remember, the crate should never be used as a punishment.
 Always encourage him to enter the crate on his own and use plenty of praise and positive reinforcement.

-Whether you’re crate training a puppy or an adult dog, it’s important not to reward bad behavior.
+Whether you’re crate training puppies or adult dogs, it’s important not to reward bad behavior.
 If you release the dog while he’s throwing a tantrum, he’ll never learn to settle down and relax.

-Wait until your puppy quiets down before opening the crate door.
+Wait until your puppy quiets down, then open the door.
 This can take patience, especially during the first few weeks as your puppy is learning the rules.